google/osv-scalibr/docs/new_extractor.md

     matches a file you need to parse.
 For example, the JavaScript `package.json` extractor returns true for any file named `package.json`.
 1. Implement `Extract` to extract inventory inside the file.
+1. If you introduced any new metadata type, be sure to add them to the scan_results.proto as well and re-generate the go_proto using `make protos`
 1. Implement `ToPURL` and `ToCPE` to generate PURLs and CPEs from the Inventory extracted.
 If your extractor doesn't support CPEs feel free to return an empty list.